lsst-dm/dmtn-202/index.rst

 Computing periodigrams
 ----------------------

-Computing periodograms on times series constructed from the ForcedSouce catalog.
-Periodograms yeild parameters that are used in supervised classification algorithms.
+Computing periodograms on times series constructed from the ForcedSource catalog to yeild parameters that are used in supervised classification algorithms.
+Periodgrams are compute intensive and can benefit from GPUs.

 ..
 Add content here.
 ..
 Do not include the document title (it's automatically added from metadata.yaml).